-The Entrepreneurship Process in the School By Galit Zamler
+The Entrepreneurship Process in School By Galit Zamler

-In the Mordei HaGetao't school in Ramat Gan, Israel, a group of students from grade three to five who chose to study entrepreneurial leadership attended the Entrepreneurship for Kids program.
+In the Mordei HaGetao't school in Ramat Gan, Israel, a group of third through fifth grade who chose to study entrepreneurial leadership attended the Entrepreneurship for Kids program.

-The goal was to enable students, parallel to the program studies, to raise ideas for projects and if possible, to implement them- so they could experience the process of being an entrepreneur.
+The goal was to enable students to raise ideas for projects and implement them if possible so they could experience the process of being an entrepreneur.
 Students had the opportunity to go through every stage of the entrepreneurial process, including concept, design, and implementation.

-Here is the process that the children experienced, displayed here.
+The process that the children experienced is displayed here.
 You can see how many ideas for projects were raised.
-Some were abandoned - and the reasons for that, and how the initial ideas were transformed in the process of joint thinking.
+Some were abandoned.
+The reasons for that and how the initial ideas were transformed is due to a process of joint thinking among the students.

-Step 1 - Exposure to different ideas of projects
+Step 1 - Exposure to Different Ideas for Projects

-The first meetings discussed the subject "Who is an entrepreneur?", "Entrepreneur skills and Learning from other entrepreneurs' experience" - in these meetings, students were exposed to a wide variety of projects: social, business, and social business.
-Also, they were exposed to projects of children and projects of older people, technological ventures and non-technological projects and so on.
+The first meetings discussed the subjects "Who is an entrepreneur?", "Entrepreneurial Skills and Learning From Other Entrepreneurs' Experience."
+Students were exposed to a wide variety of projects: social, business, and social business in these meetings.
+Also, they were exposed to projects of children and projects of older people, technological ventures and non-technological projects, and so on.

-The purpose of the presentation of various projects and stories about entrepreneurs was to awaken the spark that exists in each of the children to dare to come up with ideas for projects, even if they sounded very unrealistic.
+The purpose of presenting various projects and stories about entrepreneurs was to awaken the spark that exists in each of the children to dare to come up with ideas for projects even if they sounded very unrealistic.

-Equally important is exposing students to failed projects; some are fascinating ideas that look promising and have the potential for success.
-Sometimes the failure is of famous entrepreneurs that are known for children.
-Exposure to failed projects is important and encourages children to dare to try and fail, with the understanding that failure is important and apparently an inevitable process of entrepreneurship.
-Therefore, they should not worry too much about it, but accept it with full understanding, as part of the development of the entrepreneur to success.
+Exposing students to failed projects; some are fascinating ideas that look promising and have the potential for success was equally important.
+Exposure to failed projects is important and encourages children to dare to try and fail.
+This helps children understand that failure is important and an inevitable process of entrepreneurship.
+Therefore, they should not worry too much about it, but rather accept it with the understanding that failure is part of an entreprenuer's journey to success.

 Step 2 - Raising Ideas for Projects by Young Entrepreneurs

-After the process of learning and thinking - how ideas for projects are born, the children raised their own ideas for projects.
+After the process of learning and thinking, children raised their own ideas for projects.
+This is how ideas for projects are born.